leesalminen/mytube/Docs/Architecture.md

 ## 6. Future Enhancements

-1. **NIP-44 Reliability:** Investigate remaining HMAC failures when decrypting partner DMs (likely due to mismatched derivation or stale keys).
+1. **Marmot Projection:** Finish the Core Data projection that reads MDK groups/messages so remote shelves, likes, and reports no longer rely on the removed direct-message reducer.
 2. **Follow Reconciliation:** Add jobs that backfill follow pointers on launch, revalidate dual approvals, and clear stale pending states.
 3. **Analytics & Telemetry:** Surface relay health and subscription metrics in Parent Zone diagnostics for easier troubleshooting.
-4. **Documentation & Support:** Extend this document with sequence diagrams and add a “multi-device troubleshooting” section once the DM fix ships.
+4. **Documentation & Support:** Extend this document with Marmot sequence diagrams (gift-wraps, welcome approvals) and add “multi-device troubleshooting” once the projection work lands.
+5. **Safety Group Rollout:** Document and stand up the shared “Safety HQ” MDK group that every parent joins so moderation reports can fan out without reviving legacy direct-messaging plumbing.

 ---